Cardamine concatenata (Cutleaf Toothwort)

 Flower: Flower shape: 4-petals Cluster type: raceme

-[photo of flowers] A single raceme at the top of the plant, usually floppy but flowers may become erect in sunnier locations.
-Individual flowers are ½ to ¾ inch across when fully open, have 4 white to pale pinkish petals and 6 yellow stamens.
-The 4 sepals at the base of the flower are green to purplish and paler around the edges.
+[photo of flowers] A single raceme of stalked flowers at the top of the plant, the flower stalks ascending to spreading to drooping, the flowers often nodding.
+Flowers are ½ to ¾ inch across when fully open, have 4 white to pale pinkish petals each 1 to 2 cm long, and 6 yellow stamens.
+The 4 sepals at the base of the flower are much shorter than the petals, green to purplish and paler around the edges.
+Sepals and flower stalks are hairless.

 Leaves and stem: Leaf attachment: basal Leaf attachment: whorl Leaf type: compound Leaf type: lobed Leaf type: palmate